NeLy-EPFL/claude-code-usage/README.md

 - DM command: `usage-rawjson <workspace_name or "all"> <start_time> <end_time> <bucket_width>` - Get raw JSON response from Claude usage API with custom date ranges
 - DM command: `cost-rawjson <workspace_name or "all"> <start_time> <end_time>` - Get raw JSON response from Claude cost API with custom date ranges
 - DM command: `monthly-summary <yyyy-mm>` - Upload two CSVs for any calendar month: workspace totals and a per-workspace daily breakdown
+- DM command: `alerts on <workspace_name>` - Subscribe to monthly usage alerts for your workspace
+- DM command: `alerts off` - Unsubscribe from usage alerts
+- DM command: `alerts status` - Show your current alert subscription and notified thresholds
 - Automated monthly report: on the 1st of each month at 09:00 system time, the bot posts the previous month's summary CSVs to the channel configured in `MONTHLY_REPORT_CHANNEL`

 ## Prerequisites